Bristol-SiD-Development/scripts/pylcio/README.md

 Directory to put simple scripts based on the pylcio bindings

-In order to use pylcio you should add the flollowing to your ~/.bashrc (not that the paths are subject to change)
+In order to use pylcio you should add the flollowing to your ~/.bashrc (note that the paths are subject to change)

 ```bash
 # ~/.bashrc